 Email #9: Fire, Fire Fighting and 4th of July

 Don’t bring fireworks.
-If you want to spin fire like a dumbass please do so in the middle of the lake on a boat.
+And if you want to spin fire please do so in the middle of the lake on a boat.

 ONE MORE TIME: NO FIREWORKS